sbdchd/squawk/README.md

 ### releasing a new version

-1. update the CHANGELOG.md
-2. bump version in all the dependency `Cargo.toml` as well as the CLI `Cargo.toml`
+1. update the CHANGELOG.md and bump version in all the dependency `Cargo.toml` as well as the CLI `Cargo.toml`
-3. create a new release on github - CI will attach the binaries automatically
+2. create a new release on github - CI will attach the binaries automatically
-4. bump version in `package.json` and follow the `npm` steps
+3. bump version in `package.json` and follow the `npm` steps
-5. publish each crate to cargo in a DAG fashion
+4. publish each crate to cargo in a DAG fashion

 ## how it works